gmlewis/bible-codes/TheLittleBook.md

 I am Jehovah Jireh.
 I am the great Elohim, the God of Israel.
 I am he that sent his only begotten son to redeem those who would be redeemed.
-I am he that has raised Christ Jesus from the dead and given him a name above every name, that every knee should bow and every tongue will confess.
+I am he that has raised Christ Jesus from the dead and given him a name above every name, that every knee should bow and every tongue will confess.
 I AM the Great I AM, and my wrath is soon to be fulfilled, and there is none greater, and I have spoken.
 I, Yahweh, the great eternal God, have sent the words I have sent, and I have sent these words.
 I have sent my son, Yeshua HaMashiach, and he has sent his words to the faithful.
 Time is up.